-The good news is these days; most vehicles can be fitted with at least some type of roof racks and generally, all types of roof racks have fittings that will allow you to fix the tent to your vehicle securely.
+The good news is these days, most vehicles can be fitted with at least some type of roof rack and generally, all kinds of roof racks have fittings that will allow you to fix the tent to your vehicle securely.

 Just note that in addition to your vehicles rooftop limits, roof racks also have a weight limit – so you’ll need to ensure that the roof racks can also accommodate the rooftop tent.
 Roof racks will also often have a different off road weight limit, so consider this as well if you intend to go off road camping with your roof top tent.

-Whether you opt for a hard shell or soft shell tent, you’ll want one constructed with quality, durable materials.
+Whether you opt to buy a soft shell tent or one of the best hard shell rooftop tents Austalia has, you’ll want one constructed with quality, durable materials.
 Unfortunately, the biggest risk to tents is their exposure to the elements, including sun and moisture.
 Hardshells tend to do better in this respect, given they feature secure waterproof shells.

-Also for the best quality roof top tent, ensure that soft shell tents are mould resistant and UPF50+ rated.
-Other things to look for include double stitching, full internal sealed seams and reinforcement to prevent rips and tears.
-Anotyher things to consider is tents which are designed so the canopy can be removed from the frame and replaced without requiring an entirely new set up.
+Also, for the best quality roof top tent, ensure that soft shell tents are mould resistant and UPF50+ rated.
+Other things to look for with an Australian roof top tent include double stitching, full internal sealed seams and reinforcement to prevent rips and tears.
+Another thing to consider is tents designed so the canopy can be removed from the frame and replaced without requiring an entirely new set up.